SOME OF THE MAIN PLAYERS IN THE FRENCH ALLIANCE L-R, top:

 |

-at Marist College as part of Dr. Frank P. Bumpus Collection Giclée 14.5x14.5 $180 In October of 1782, while leaving King's Ferry on the Hudson, Rochambeau was approached by a local sheriff who presented a warrant for his arrest.
-The complaint against
+New York ARREST OF ROCHAMBEAU OCTOBER 22, 1782 36x36 Sold to Hudson River Valley Institute as part of Dr. Frank P. Bumpus Collection In October of 1782, while leaving King's Ferry on the Hudson, Rochambeau was approached by a local sheriff who presented

-Rochambeau originated when French troops under Rochambeau's command, on their way to Yorktown a year earlier, had cut wood on land belonging to an American militia captain.
-The sheriff explained that he was
+a warrant for his arrest.
+The complaint against Rochambeau originated when French troops under Rochambeau's command, on their way to Yorktown a year earlier, had cut wood

-aware of what the General had done for his country, but that he must do his duty.
-He then placed his hand on Rochambeau's shoulder and said, "You are my prisoner."
-Rochambeau, surrounded by 5,000 French
+then placed his hand on Rochambeau's shoulder and said, "You are my prisoner."
+Rochambeau, surrounded by 5,000 French troops, replied "Take me if you can."

 |

-Click on image for larger view. |
+Click on image for larger view.

 |